Tommy-BOU/portfolio/src/content/webProjects/boubaker.md

 <hr>

-This website is used as a portfolio, blog, biography and organisation and communication tool for the musiciab Heddy BOUBAKER (who is also my father). <br>
+This website is used as a portfolio, blog, biography and organisation and communication tool for the musician Heddy BOUBAKER (who is also my father). <br>
 It was created using the Symfony php framework to allow him to dynamically manage the content of the website.